Unlock Growth With Sales and Marketing Alignment

 If you have an established customer base already, you can do this by creating a profile of your most profitable contacts.
 Create insight into this group's interests, concerns, and motivations.
 Then you can form consistent and targeted messages in your marketing campaigns and your sales contacts that focus on these customer characteristics.

 This may take a bit of time and research, such as customer interviews or surveys, but it's worth the effort to know your ideal customers and how to streamline your content to reach them.
 HubSpot offers a free template to create a detailed buyer persona.
+You can also check out this comprehensive, in-depth guide to creating a buyer persona here from our friends at Threecolts.

 Develop a service level agreement